THE BAND'S VISIT

 November 28, 2017

-The story sings inside you weeks after the curtain goes down on the remarkable Broadway musical “The Last Band.”
+The story sings inside you weeks after the curtain goes down on the remarkable Broadway musical “The Band's Visit.”
 Stranded in a remote Israeli town due to a translation error, the classical Egyptian band’s odyssey begins.

 The Egyptian band is led by Tewfiq (Tony Sholub), a buttoned-up, formal man who keeps his emotions and band members in check.
 Obsessed by Chet Baker, Sholub's outgoing band member played by Ari’el Stachel, incessantly asks people if they know the jazz musician, Chet Baker.
 As if people in the Mideast are familiar with the trumpet guy who eliminated drums from his band and popularized the "cool" jazz sound.
 Strains of “My Funny Valentine” -- a song Baker made famous with his sad, smoky voice, seeps throughout the production commenting on the interactions…” You make me smile with my heart.”